 With the pay per user system, Toggl Plan’s pricing is clear and simple.

-- For premium features and larger teams, the price is $8 per person for annual or $9 for monthly billing.
-The premium features include
+- For teams or those in need of advanced features the price is $8 per person for annual or $9 for monthly billing.
+The Team plan unlocks the following features:

 - Annual view on timelines

-- Assign tasks to more than one user at a time
+- Assigning tasks to more than one user at a time

-The free trial of premium features, lasting 2 weeks, is initiated by default with account creation.
+When creating an account, you can choose whether to opt for the free solo option or initiate a 2-week trial for the Team or Business plan.
 No credit card information is needed and if none is added, the account will simply be downgraded to a free plan after the end of the trial period.

 Toggl Plan is a lightweight, easy to set up and maintain planning tool.
 It focuses on ease of use and providing the best visual overview of the work to be done, in real-time.
 Despite the simplicity, it provides enough flexibility to accommodate a variety of working methods from weekly standup meetings to project sprints to road mapping.